KDE/kde-builder/doc/source-reference/index.md

 .
 The build or configuration options to use by default or on a per-module basis.

-When kdesrc-build is run, it will use `kdesrc-buildrc` located in the current working directory.
+When kde-builder is run, it will use `kdesrc-buildrc` located in the current working directory.
 If this file is not present, the global rc-file at `~/.config/kdesrc-build/kdesrc-buildrc` (`$XDG_CONFIG_HOME/kdesrc-build/kdesrc-buildrc`, if `XDG_CONFIG_HOME` environment variable is set) is used instead.

-If neither of above is found, kdesrc-build will fallback to `~/.kdesrc-buildrc`.
+If neither of above is found, kde-builder will fallback to `~/.kdesrc-buildrc`.
 This location is checked only for backward compatibility; it is advised to move the configuration file to the XDG compliant path instead.

 ### Command line

-kdesrc-build uses the command line (seen as "cmdline" in the source and commit logs) to override the list of modules to build (nearly always still requiring that any modules built are visible from the rc-file).
+kde-builder uses the command line (seen as "cmdline" in the source and commit logs) to override the list of modules to build (nearly always still requiring that any modules built are visible from the rc-file).
 The command line is also used to override various options (such as skipping source update phases),